Left- or Right-Brained UX Design Partner: Which is Smarter?

 At DOOR3, we select UX designers based on their right-brained ability to gain empathic insight through dialogue with clients and users, and the demonstrated ability to create results in a systematic, predictable manner that are in line with that insight.
 And our designers support each other in following (and continually refining) a left-brained, communication-oriented process that is proven to deliver great results.

 At its core, a great UX design partner is a whole-brain, fully engaged activity that requires smart people to be immersed in a smart process, working transparently and without a hint of mysticism.
-Should you find yourself engaged with a UX design partner who speaks in vague terms and does a lot of “hand-waving,” contact DOOR3 as your UX design partner for a better experience for yourself and for your end users.
+Should you find yourself engaged with a UX design partner who speaks in vague terms and does a lot of “hand-waving,” contact DOOR3 as your UX design partner for a better UX design strategy and experience for yourself and for your end users.